Alberto Kornblihtt: More on alternative splicing and chromatin

-An additional area of Kornblihtt’s study investigated the impact of chromatin structure on alternative splicing.
-Kornblihtt’s research team demonstrated that alternative splicing is impacted by chromatin structure and the rate of transcription.
+An additional area of Kornblihtt's study investigated the impact of chromatin structure on alternative splicing.
+Kornblihtt's research team demonstrated that alternative splicing is impacted by chromatin structure and the rate of transcription.
 They found that a tighter chromatin structure provides lower rates of elongation and looser chromatin structures provide a higher rate of elongation of transcription.
-These studies further contributed to the relationship between alternative splicing and epigenetics, which Kornblihtt’s team used in studying potential therapies for Skeletal Muscular Atrophy.
+These studies further contributed to the relationship between alternative splicing and epigenetics, which Kornblihtt's team used in studying potential therapies for Skeletal Muscular Atrophy.

 Research on alternative splicing and spinal muscular atrophy

 Spinal Muscular Atrophy (SMA) is a hereditary degenerative disease of the central nervous system resulting from a spinal motor neuron (SMN) protein shortage.
 This is due to the deletion or mutation of Survival of Motor Neuron 1 (SMN1).
 Due to the faulty SMN1 gene, SMA patients do not have enough SMN protein.
 SMA patients must depend on Survivor of Motor Neurons 2 (SMN2), a gene that all humans have.
 SMN2 cannot produce sufficient full-length protein for the motor neurons to signal muscles due to sequence differences and the exclusion of exon 7, resulting in the overall SMN protein deficiency.
 As a treatment strategy for SMA, the first FDA-approved drug, known as Spinraza was developed by Dr. Adrian Krainer and his Cold Spring Harbor Laboratory colleagues.
 Spinraza is an oligonucleotide that works to activate SMN2 to make more SMN protein in SMA patients.
 In 2015, the families of Spinal Muscular Atrophy patients encouraged Kornblihtt and Krainer to work together to improve the effectiveness of Spinraza or to develop alternative therapies to be used in conjunction with Spinraza.
-Kornblihtt’s research team focuses on epigenetic strategies, a different mechanism than used Spinraza, to increase SMN protein from the SMN2 gene.
+Kornblihtt's research team focuses on epigenetic strategies, a different mechanism than used Spinraza, to increase SMN protein from the SMN2 gene.
 Epigenetics studies changes in gene expression, without alteration to the DNA sequence.
-In 2017 and 2019, Kornblihtt received two separate grants from CURE SMA and FAME (Families of SMA, Argentina) to support continued work on his projects “Epigenetics in SMN2 E7 Alternative Splicing” and “Epigenetics in SMN2 E7 Alternative Splicing II”.
-In these projects, Kornblihtt’s team has worked on the regulation of alternative pre-mRNA splicing to develop new mechanisms for SMN protein development, using a single gene to generate multiple proteins.
-Kornblihtt’s lab continues to work on the SMN2 gene for SMA therapy that focus specifically on exon 7 inclusion to work in conjunction with oligonucleotide treatments, such as Spinraza.
+In 2017 and 2019, Kornblihtt received three separate grants from CURE SMA and FAME (Families of SMA, Argentina) to support continued work on his projects "Epigenetics in SMN2 E7 Alternative Splicing" and "Epigenetics in SMN2 E7 Alternative Splicing II".
+In these projects, Kornblihtt's team has worked on the regulation of alternative pre-mRNA splicing to develop new mechanisms for SMN protein development, using a single gene to generate multiple proteins.
+Kornblihtt's lab continues to work on the SMN2 gene for SMA therapy that focus specifically on exon 7 inclusion to work in conjunction with oligonucleotide treatments, such as Spinraza.

 Other research

 UV-induced DNA damage

-As a continuation of their longterm research on alternative splicing, Kornblihtt’s team also studied the impact DNA damage induced by Ultraviolet light (UV) irradiation on alternative splicing in human skin cells.
+As a continuation of their longterm research on alternative splicing, Kornblihtt's team also studied the impact DNA damage induced by Ultraviolet light (UV) irradiation on alternative splicing in human skin cells.
 Their research demonstrated that the DNA-damage response to sunlight causes phosphorylation of the RNA polymerase and slowing of the enzyme.
 Through their research, they found that UV irradiation is necessary to trigger the alternative splicing of many genes and promoting the death of damaged or mutated cells.